Churches in Nice

 Cathedrale Sainte-Reparate, the oldest and most ornate church in the city, has been in existence since the 1200’s; it was rebuilt and made a Cathedral, and has been the Catholic heart of the city for 400 years.
 It’s named after a pious Palestinian teen, Reparate, who was arrested for her Christian faith in the year 1060, but refused to renounce.
 Her torturers tried their worst, but nothing could convince her to abandon her faith, and as each of their execution attempts were foiled by angels… Burn her at the stake?
 Sudden downpour.
 Drink poison?
 Cast iron stomach.

 Finally they went with the foolproof method and just beheaded her.
 As was the custom after such executions, in order to deny her a Christian burial, her body was put out to sea on a raft to rot and be desecrated by sea birds …but once again the angels took over and guided her raft across the Mediterranean sea to the bay of Nice, where her body arrived pristine and untouched, and it was declared a miracle.
-That is how the bay of Nice became named the Bay of Angels and how the young martyr became Saint-Reparate, the patron saint of the Cathedral in Old Nice.
-Located at Place Rossetti in Old Nice, tram stop Cathédrale.
+That is how the bay of Nice became named the Bay of Angels and how the young martyr became Saint-Reparate, the patron saint of the Cathedral in Old Nice, and you can see all this depicted in her dedicated interior chapel, the second on the left as you enter.
+Located at Place Rossetti in Old Nice, tram stop Cathédrale; open for visits daily but closed for lunch between 12-2pm.

 Eglise Sainte-Rita The local’s favorite, it has the most unassuming entrance but inside is one of the most beautiful (or kitschy, depending on whom you ask), with its rosy glow, crystal chandeliers, and pink marble everywhere.
-Rita deserves a pretty church: she is the patron saint of lost causes, which is a really tough gig!
+Rita deserves a pretty church: she is the patron saint of lost causes …which is a really tough gig!
 1 Rue de la Poissonnerie, just off Cours Saleya.
+Open daily but closed for lunch.

 The magnificent Eglise du Gesu is the most baroque, and looks out on the most auspicious intersection of the former Street of the Jews (where the city’s Jews used to be locked in at night; now rue Benoit Bunico), and Jesus Street (Gesu is Jesus in the Nissart language).
 It boasts a wonderful peculiarity… in the far left corner is the doorway to the church’s own bar, called Le Bethel, tucked in a hidden interior patio.
-Open from 2pm-1am during the summer (and often in winter, too) it has a wonderous ambiance especially at night.
-It’s the initiative of Father Frederic, who would like people to stay awhile, not see the church and rush right out.
-1 Rue du Jésus, on rue Droite just off Cours Saleya
+For summer 2025 it is open for coffee or brunch on Saturday and Sunday mornings; and a packed bar scene on Saturday nights from 6:30pm to 11pm.
+It’s the initiative of Father Frederic, who would like to reach out to an new generation and encourage people to stay awhile, not see the church and rush right out.
+1 Rue du Jésus, on rue Droite just off Cours Saleya.
+Open daily but closed for lunch between 12-2pm, and often stays open until midnight during the summer.

 At the top of Cours Saleya, the Saint Suaire Chapel held the famous Shroud of Turin (Saint Suaire in French), the burial cloth said to bear the imprint of Jesus Christ, before it was moved permanently to Turin.
-Currently, this little church holds a Latin mass every Sunday, sometimes with Gregorian chants.
+Currently, this little church holds a Latin mass every Sunday, sometimes with Gregorian chants, and is open for visits Tuesdays from 10-noon and 2-5pm.
 There is a little museum in the Cimiez Monastery that has a really great display on the Shroud of Turin, and it’s free.

 The story of the Penitents.
 In the beginning of Christianity, after confessing a very grave sin, the sinner might be assigned a penance that was to be carried out over a period of time, which might be to self-punish, do works like repairing a church, or help the poor and sick.
 The penitents wore special colored robes to denote their low status while doing this work to purge their sins.
 In the 4th century, there were those that entered the order of Penitents voluntarily, which was essentially entering into a monastic life of privation, service and prayer.
 Old Nice has 4 penitent churches, each of which had a different mission and dress, including a specific hairstyle, accessories, and most important, robe color.

-- Whites: The earliest order of Penitents in Nice were formed in 1306, and were based at the Chapel Sainte-Croix (on Place St-Augustin in Old Nice).
+- Whites: The earliest order of Penitents in Nice were formed in 1306, and were based at the Chapel Sainte-Croix (up rue de la Loge, 1 place Saint Joseph in Old Nice, visits Tuesday afternoons 2;30-5pm).
 The White Penitents started with small 11-bed hospital for the poor on nearby rue Zanin, where they would accept anyone that was sick… except those that were crazy, contagious (for security reasons), incurables (because they would uselessly take up a bed), or prostitutes (because their sickness was seen, rather judgmentally I might add, to be their own fault).
 Eventually their hospital grew and they needed reinforcements, so they invited in the Order of the Humiliated Sisters, aka the Grey Penitents.

 - Blacks: The Black Penitents were formed in 1329 after the Cholera epidemic swept through Nice, and it fell to the appropriately attired Blacks to hold pauper’s burials and deal with prisoners condemned to the death penalty.
 For such a somber focus, it’s surprising to discover that their home was the aforementioned sunny yellow Chapel de la Misericord in the middle of Cours Saleya.

-- Reds: the focus of the Red Penitents were abandoned children, and they ran an orphanage out of their Saint Suaire Chapel, the tiny chapel at the very top of Cours Saleya.
+- Reds: the focus of the Red Penitents were abandoned children, and they ran an orphanage out of their Saint Suaire Chapel, the tiny chapel at the very top of Cours Saleya, mentioned above.
 The chapel that got its name from when it hid the Shroud of Turin, or Saint Suaire, for 5 years in the 16th century to protect it from invaders.

 For more on the monastic life in Nice in the middle ages, stop by the free Franciscan Friar Museum tucked into the Cimiez Monastery, mentioned below, with link.